 We verified the weight of the Speedgoat Mid WP at 1.74 pounds per pair in a size 11.
 This is remarkably light, and it really is noticeable.

 This low weight translates into less fatigue at the end of a long day of hiking.
 These boots do fast and light better than most any boot out there.

-Light is right, as the saying goes, but how light can a hiking boot while still being right?
-Less than a pound per foot, apparently, though we feel that for a hiking boot this is approaching the cusp, especially as it relates to durability.
+Light is right, as the saying goes, but how light can a hiking boot be while still being right?
+Less than a pound per foot, apparently, though we feel that for a hiking boot, this is approaching the cusp, especially as it relates to durability.
 With such lightweight materials used, especially in the sole, we found that a month of heavy use was enough to show some significant wear.
-A single long-distance hike on rough ground such as a John Muir Trail or a Long Trail would likely dramatically reduce these boot's lifespan.
-The upper material has certainly seen an upgrade from the prior version, and is made from more durable material and has a harder faced mesh that should resist abrasion a bit better over the long haul.
+A single long-distance hike on rough ground such as a John Muir Trail or a Long Trail would likely dramatically reduce these boots' lifespan.
+The upper material has certainly seen an upgrade from the prior version and is made from more durable material with a harder-faced mesh that should resist abrasion a bit better over the long haul.

-The Hoka ONE ONE Speedgoat Mid 2 GTX is a fast hiker that blurs the line between a trail runner and hiking boot.
+The Hoka One One Speedgoat Mid 2 GTX is a fast hiker that blurs the line between a top trail running shoe and hiking boot.
 We hesitate to put it in a narrow category because it was used as both.
 This is a piece of performance footwear that will not weigh you down as you put mile after mile on them, though it is not to be confused with a durable, more traditional hiking boot that can be used with heavy pack weight.